-The BAL fluid samples from each rabbit are screened with the following controls: (i) DNA extracted from normal BAL fluid and (ii) a negative control master mix (sterile water).
+Screen the BAL fluid samples from each rabbit with the following controls: (i) DNA extracted from normal BAL fluid and (ii) a negative control master mix (sterile water).

-Tenfold serial dilutions of genomic DNA extracted from A. fumigatus isolate 4215 are used as external quantitation standards for all quantitative PCRs.
+Use tenfold serial dilutions of genomic DNA extracted from A. fumigatus isolate 4215 as external quantitation standards for all quantitative PCRs.

-In order to confirm the lack of PCR inhibitors in BAL fluid samples, a separate set of PCR/fluorescent resonance energy transfer reactions are performed which specifically did not target A. fumigatus (or mammalian) DNA.
-The primers and probes are designed to target the common plasmid cloning vector pBR322.
+In order to confirm the lack of PCR inhibitors in BAL fluid samples, perform a separate set of PCR/fluorescent resonance energy transfer reactions which specifically did not target A. fumigatus (or mammalian) DNA (see Note 17).

-The PCR master mix included a specific amount of target DNA (pBR322).

-The presence of inhibitors is tested, by comparing the amplification efficiency of this reaction with the extracted samples against those performed with sterile water.
+Test the presence of inhibitors, by comparing the amplification efficiency of this reaction with the extracted samples against those performed with sterile water (see Note 18).

-Equivalent amplification efficiencies compared to reactions performed with water reflected the lack of inhibitors.

-9. Histopathology:
+3.7.
+Histopathology: